The Power of Adaptogens

 Adaptogens also regulate the activity of glucocorticoid receptors (GR), the receptor to which cortisol and other glucocorticoids bind to exert their actions and influence cortisol secretion through feedback regulation.
 (7)

-Some Of The Best Herbal Adaptogens
+The Best Herbal Adaptogens

 Many plants were described as adaptogens, but they lack evidence-based reports of efficacy.
 On the other hand, a few adaptogenic extracts were studied in placebo-controlled, double-blind human trials.
 They have been proven effective in enhancing stress resistance, combating mental and physical fatigue, and increasing concentration and cognitive performance.
 (8)